jmizell/GoJobs/README.md

 # GoJobs
 GoJobs is a management tool for running concurrent bash commands in the same terminal.
-It logs the output or each command and tracks the final state.
+It logs the output of each command and tracks the final state.

 It's intended as a simple way of monitoring the output of multiple